Bira/octopus-carnival/_drafts/dfrpg-adventurers-professions.md

 _None_ of the templates have stats below 10, the human average.
 Adventuring is a dangerous profession and adventurers need to be very good at what they do.
-While you should still let the wizard decipher magic formulae and the barbarian lift heavy things, the wizard is not frail and the barbarian is not stupid.
+While you should still let the wizard decipher magic formulae and the barbarian lift heavy things, the wizard is not weak and the barbarian is not stupid.
 For the same reason, Perception and Will cannot be lowered by more than 4 levels (and you shouldn't lower it at all if your IQ is 10 to begin with, in my opinion).